emiliano1616/QUBeyond-Hackaton/README.md

 USAGE
 Building
-You could build the solution using Visual Studio or using the hackaton-build.bat included in root folder fo the solution.
+You could build the solution using Visual Studio or using the hackaton-build.cmd included in root folder fo the solution.
 That bat restores the nugget packages and built in release mode.

 Running